burger icon

 KYC (ID Check): Fast-Tracked Guide for Aussies

-KYC's a pain, but it keeps the ATO off your back.
-Never had an issue with Curacao's lot, but your mileage may vary.
-Whether you're landing your first payout, pulled off a lucky run, or the system's just being suss-rainbetz.com will ask for your ID.
+KYC’s a pain, but it keeps the ATO off your back.
+Despite some marketing claiming "no-KYC", the reality is different.
+Whether you’re landing your first payout, pulled off a lucky run, or the system’s just being suss-rainbetz.com will ask for your ID.
 Let me save you the drama:

-- What do you need?
-Driver's licence or passport, something showing your address (recent bill, bank statement), and if you take a whopper win-proof you got your cash right (pay slip, ATO record, you know the drill).
-Send the real thing, not a dodgy scan, or they'll chuck it back.
+2. What do you need?
+Driver’s licence or passport, and often a selfie with the ID.
+Also, something showing your address (recent bill, bank statement).
+Send the real thing, not a dodgy scan, or they’ll chuck it back.

-- How do you send them?
-Upload through your profile, or-if the site's grumpy-email .
+3. How do you send them?
+Upload through your profile, or-if the site’s grumpy-email support@rainbetz.com.
 All uploads are encrypted (or so they say).
-Never had drama there.

-- How long does it take?
-I've had KYC zip through in 24 hours, but once it took three days.
-While you're waiting, you won't get payouts or might even be locked from topping up.
+4. How long does it take?
+While I've had some zip through, be prepared for the 72-hour wait mentioned in reports.
+While you’re waiting, you won’t get payouts or might even be locked from topping up.
 Hot tip: sort IDs early if you plan to take out a big win!

-KYC's not just box-ticking-keeps away the fakes.
+KYC’s not just box-ticking-keeps away the fakes.
 Stricter for the big winners, obviously.
 They say the KYC rules are by the book (Curacao EGam, all that jazz).
-Never had a real drama-touch wood.
+Just be ready for it.

 Fees and Processing Times at a Glance